 V. Terms of delivery, packaging, transfer of risk

-If the buyer requires delivery of goods beyond regular delivery schedules of the seller, the seller charges the buyer for the freight according to the current fright pricelist.
+- In case the buyer requires delivery of goods beyond the regular delivery schedules of the seller´s vehicles, or alternatively via any public transport service (DPD etc.), the seller charges the buyer for the freight according to the current fright pricelist.

-a.
-Using the delivery clause DAP loading platform of buyer INCOTERMS 2010 and arranging for transportation of the supplied goods by public carrier or freight forwarder contracted by the seller.
+a) Using the delivery clause DAP loading platform of buyer INCOTERMS 2020 and arranging for transportation of the supplied goods by public carrier or freight forwarder contracted by the seller.

-b.
-Using the delivery clause DAP loading platform of buyer INCOTERMS 2010 using seller´s own means of transport in accordance with haulage schedules of the seller.
+b) Using the delivery clause CPT loading platform of buyer INCOTERMS 2020 using seller´s own means of transport in accordance with haulage schedules of the seller.

-c.
-Using delivery clause FCA ISOTRA, Inc. Incoterms 2010, while the buyer is obliged in compliance with the provision B / 7 of "Structures of delivery terms INCOTERMS 2010 “ to notify the seller of the exact time of transport arrival, means of transport, carriers and driver of the vehicle.
+c) Using delivery clause FCA ISOTRA, Inc. Incoterms 2020, while the buyer is obliged in compliance with the provision B / 7 of "Structures of delivery terms INCOTERMS 2020 “ to notify the seller of the exact time of transport arrival, means of transport, registration number of the vehicle, carriers and driver of the vehicle.
 The buyer is obliged to ensure proper completion of transport documents, particularly the CMR consignment note.
 The buyer is obliged to provide and send the company ISOTRA document from which it is clear that delivered goods have actually been transported to another EU Member State or outside the EU.
 Failing to meet this obligation results in the obligation of the buyer to reimburse subsequently declared or imposed value added tax to the company ISOTRA.

 VII.
 Not taking over the goods

-In the case of installation of goods, the seller is entitled to be paid the price after handing over the goods to the buyer after installation.
+- In the case of installation of goods, the seller is entitled to be paid the price after handing over the goods to the buyer after installation, unless specified otherwise in GTC.
 The buyer is not entitled to deny taking the goods after installation is completed, even if they show minor defects and backlogs, which in themselves do not prevent use of goods after installation.
 Arrangements for the supply of goods and their receipt referred to in other parts of the GTC is to be applied mutatis mutandis.

 IX.
 Defects and quality warranty